khalidsbn/sklearn-linear-regression/README.md

 # sklearn-linear-regression
-A simple model with LinearRegression
+A simple model with LinearRegression to predict students GPA